Willian199/dart_ddi/README.md

 ```

 ## Interceptor
-The Interceptor provides control over the instantiation, retrieval, destruction, and disposal of instances managed by the DDI Library.
+The Interceptor provides control over the instantiation, retrieval, destruction, and disposal of instances managed by the DDI package.
 By creating a custom class that extends `DDIInterceptor`, you can inject custom logic at various stages of the instance's lifecycle.

 ## Interceptor Methods